Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

-\begin{proof} Assume that a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the condition (\ref{thm:12.1}) exists.
+\begin{proof} Assume that a round fold map $f:M \rightarrow {\mathbb{R}}^n$ satisfying the condition (\ref{thm:10.1}) exists.
 These assumptions enable us to apply Proposition \ref{prop:4} and by a canonical decomposing operation, we obtain a pair of round fold maps.
-More precisely, one of the round fold maps is a $C^{\infty}$-trivial round fold map as in Theorem \ref{thm:1} such that the fiber of a point in a proper core of $f$ is a disjoint union of $F$, the other is a round fold map as discussed in Theorem \ref{thm:9} (let $E$ be a manifold diffeomorphic to the cylinder $S^{m-n} \times [-1,1]$ in the situation of Theorem \ref{thm:9}) and $M$ is a manifold as in the condition (\ref{thm:12.2}).
+More precisely, one of the round fold maps is a $C^{\infty}$-trivial round fold map as in Theorem \ref{thm:1} such that the inverse image of a point in a proper core of $f$ is a disjoint union of two copies of $F$, the other is a round fold map as discussed in Theorem \ref{thm:7} (let $E$ be a manifold diffeomorphic to the cylinder $S^{m-n} \times [-1,1]$ in the situation of Theorem \ref{thm:7}) and $M$ is a manifold as in the condition (\ref{thm:10.2}).